Patrick564/codember/README.md

 1. Clone the project
 2. Move to challenge folder
-3. Run `go run .` inside the challenge folder
+3. Execute `go run .` inside the challenge folder